Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

     -   While STT recording is in progress, you can retrieve the current recording volume using the `RecordingVolume` property of the `Tizen.Uix.Stt.SttClient` class.

         The volume value is retrieved periodically with the short-term recorded sound data as dB (decibels).
-The STT volume normally has a negative value, and 0 is the maximum value.
+The STT volume normally has a negative value, and 0 is the maximum value:

         ```csharp
         void GetVolume()